AnasAito/AnasAito/README.md

 # Hi there 👋
 I'm Anas AIT AOMAR , an engineering student at Emines school of industrial management.
-Drifted by my curiosity and my love to research, i try to keep the balance between my daily consumption of machine learning materials and the creation of tools/projects to straighten my understanding but also pat’y back to the community via blogs and talks about machine learning and network( graph theory) field
+Drifted by my curiosity and my love to research, i try to keep the balance between my daily consumption of machine learning materials and the creation of tools/projects to straighten my understanding but also pay back to the community via blogs and talks about machine learning and network( graph theory) field

 # Projects and Articles
 ## Articles